objective-php/docs/03-configuration.rst

 The configuration directive value can then be fetched using the ``Config::get($key, $default = null)`` method, as one would do on any ``Collection``.

-.. note:: Directive key (or prefix when working with group) are stored as constant in the Directive classes, so that it is not needed to remember all keys, and prevent from making typos when referring a given directive in the Config object.
+.. note:: Directive key (or prefix when working with group) are equals to the classes name, so that it is not needed to remember keys, and prevent from making typos when referring a given directive in the Config object.

 Directive types